 Ubah, the Chairman, Capital Oil and Gas Ltd., said the 21st century was not a century for lazy sub-national governments, rather a century that beckoned on them to build thriving local economies.

-“Without creating road map for commercial activities, we will remain stagnant economically,” Ubah said.
+“Without creating a road map for commercial activities, we will remain stagnant economically,” Ubah said.

 He added that the Igbo race was endowed with the potential to rival the Chinese in business.